 Comparing home broadband in Stoke-on-Trent

 Stoke-on-Trent and surrounding areas benefit from a good level of support for various fixed line internet services.
 All exchanges offer affordable ADSL and ADSL2+, permitting speeds up to 17Mb using standard BT telephone lines.
 The exchange is Local Loop Unbundled so deals are available from a very large choice of ISPs.

 Additionally, there’s the choice of fibre optic from the BT or Virgin Media networks.
 Fibre optic services using BT’s network provide an unlimited connection up to 76Mb download and 20Mb upload, a significant step up from ADSL.
 Virgin Media fibre (previously known as cable) broadband goes even faster - presently up to 300Mb!

 But remember that even when an exchange is enabled for a service this does not mean that it will be available to all homes.
-To find out what’s available in your area use the postcode search tool in our comparison table.
+To find out what broadband deals are available in your area use the postcode search tool in our comparison table.
 When you enter your postcode we’ll filter deals based on location, and you can then start sorting them by criteria such as price and speed.
 You can also filter by these criteria, alongside filtering to show certain deals, options such as internet-only offers or deals with no installation fee.